High-Yield Checking Who Needs A High-Yield Checking Account?

-A high-yield checking account can be a fine financial tool for people who have cash on hand, want to earn more than a zero return and can meet the other requirements of these accounts.
+A high-yield checking account can be a fine financial tool and banking instrument for people with healthy cash holdings who want to earn more than a zero return and can meet the other requirements of these types of accounts.

 That's according to Chris DesBarres, co-owner of Help Unlimited, a daily money management service in Winston-Salem, N.C., who says an account that allows check writing and earns interest can be appropriate for just about anyone.